BenyAlbatross/tp/docs/UserGuide.md

 ```
 add company/Google role/Software Engineer deadline/2025-09-17 pay/100000
 ```
-This command adds an internship at Google for the role of Software Engineer with a deadline of 17 September 2025, and a monthly salary of $100000.
+This command adds an internship application at Google for the role of Software Engineer with a deadline of 17 September 2025, and a monthly salary of $100000.

 ---

-### Removing an application: `remove`
+### Deleting an application: `delete`
-Remove an existing internship entry from the internship list
+Delete an existing internship application from the internship list

 Format:
 ```
-remove INDEX
+delete INDEX
 ```

 Example:
 ```
-remove 2
+delete 2
 ```

-This command removes the internship entry at index 2 from the list.
+This command delete the internship application at index 2 from the list.

 ---